robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

              are thus available for all code that can access these objects directly or indirectly via Robot Framework APIs.

+.. warning:: Actual secret values that keywords pass forward may be logged or
+             otherwise disclosed by external modules or tools using them.

-.. note:: The `Secret` type is new in Robot Framework 7.4.
+.. note:: The Secret_ type is new in Robot Framework 7.4.

 Custom argument converters
 ''''''''''''''''''''''''''